True Meditation: A Quiet Mind Versus A Silent Mind

 As a natural instrument, thinking is used for practical purposes.
 For example, finding the directions to a restaurant.
 It is also useful for celebratory purposes, like enjoyment of thinking and conscious fantasizing, telling stories or making art, or for worshipful divine purposes such as contemplating the truth.
-It’s misused when it causes suffering,: when it is psychological – an inherited dis-ease of useless thinking, that is centered on a non-existent seemingly separate self: the one that needs defending, reinforcement, is fearful, hateful, controlling, guilty, worried, and so forth.
+It’s misused when it causes suffering, when it is psychological.
+Then, it is an inherited dis-ease of useless thinking, that is centered on a non-existent seemingly separate self: the one that needs defending, reinforcement, is fearful, hateful, controlling, guilty, worried, and so forth.

 But stopping or slowing thought is another matter.
 It’s like a ball of mercury you try and pin down, it slips out the second you are not on top of it.
 Or like the proverbial herding of cats.
 And the next minute, or hour, when your not on top of it, even if you succeeded to some degree, you have to start over again.

 We as consciousness are responsible for everything, but as seemingly separate entity, do nothing on our own.
 The personal will that supposedly is ours does not exist, is only the “will of God” (in theistic terms), the totality, which is effortless continuous presence and intelligence Now: the very being of our inner nature.
 This “inner” nature is in fact outer nature too, appearing in experience via a mind instrument which projects it as a seemingly objective reality.

 What I saw was that a presence practice, and trying to gain a quiet mind by bringing oneself into the present, is in fact a dualistic practice, and sets up a conflict.
 In other words, it reinforces the dualism it should, or could, eliminate.